Eve-dev-tech/similarity-clustering-of-countries/README.md

 # Socio--economic-factors-study-with-clustering
-This case study aims to deep dive into one such dataset that contains various socio-economic attributes for countries around the world.
+This project looks into a dataset that contains various socio-economic attributes for countries around the world.
+The objective is to identify if there exist various clusters of countries that are more similar to each other in terms of certain socio-economic factors

-# Practice Case Study - Clustering
+# Clustering

 -----------------------------------------
 ## Context